 However, even with these concerns, Schwartz indicates in her research “that banning crowdfunding isn’t the way to go.”
 Instead, she points out that many leaders aren’t giving up on the “potential benefits” of crowdfunding because of the additional funding, supplies and experiences it provides for students.
 As the EdSurge crowdfunding report points out, “instead of banning educators’ use of these platforms altogether, administrators should manage teachers’ projects and create a unifying policy for crowdfunding in the school district.”

-A few months after it’s publication, the California School Boards Association published guidance recommending that districts “be aware of all such campaigns conducted in the name of the district, a district school or a district employee.”
-The CSBA recommended that districts adopt policy to govern crowdfunding campaigns, and in it districts should “require prior approval,” list out the “criteria to be considered,” address “mechanisms for financial transparency,” and “identify the crowdfunding platforms that may be used.”
-Even the National School Board’s Association is currently in the process of revising their “best practices” around crowdfunding for K-12 school districts, and is another resource to watch for in the coming months.
+A few months after it’s publication, the California School Boards Association published guidance recommending that school districts “be aware of all such campaigns conducted in the name of the district, a district school or a district employee.”
+The CSBA recommended that school districts adopt policy to govern school crowdfunding campaigns, and in it school districts should “require prior approval,” list out the “criteria to be considered,” address “mechanisms for financial transparency,” and “identify the crowdfunding platforms that may be used.”

 Austin embraced the reality that people want to, and expect to, give online and to have an easy experience doing so.
 Without a system in place, it becomes the “wild wild west.”
 Thus, they put together a set of guidelines and set up a system that the district endorsed, supported, and rolled out district-wide.
 Their system integrates with principal and district approval, so when a teacher posts a campaign, it is automatically sent to the principal and district for review.
 On the backside, their finances are linked with their bookkeeping system, and then it is all loaded into their donor database where they have tracking, reporting and receipting for every campaign.